 Our guests are referred to us via referring agencies, the majority of whom are specialist homeless support organisations.
 We enjoy an extremely diverse cross-section of guests with 27 different nationalities being represented in 2019-20 with an age range from 18 to 75 years old.
 Reflective of the homeless population as a whole, our guests found themselves homeless due to a variety of reasons, the most common being relationship breakdown, job loss, mental health issues or substance abuse.
 One of our main priorities is to ensure that our guests do not return to the streets following their time at the shelter.
 This year, 76% of our guests moved into alternative accommodation; this includes the private rental sector, supported housing, hostels, other shelter projects or staying with friends.
 (Figures from the 2019 season).

 Although the CWS project is not set up to provide accommodation for the street homeless and vulnerably housed, its purpose is to provide hospitality in a time when it is most needed, and to help signpost guests, where possible, towards other organisations who may be able to provide the appropriate levels of support.

 Without the work of over 600 volunteers every year, it would not be possible to provide this invaluable service.
 If you would like to get involved, please see the list of churches below for a shelter that would be convenient for yo, and call the shelter line on 07913020738.
 This number is only active during the winter season.

 St Gabriel's, Archway

 St Augustine's, Highbury New Park

-The Cold Weather Shelter (CWS) project’s participating churches each open their doors on a designated night of the week during the cold weather months of January, February and March.
-For a complete breakdown of the Mechanics & Logistics of how the project operates please click on the adjacent PDF.
+The Cold Weather Shelter (CWS) project participating churches each open their doors on a designated night of the week during the cold weather months of January, February and March.
+For a breakdown of how the project operates, along with a sample timetable, please click on the adjacent PDF.